 It takes the burden off my shoulders knowing that if my alignment is with Him there is no place for being worried.
 Fear has NO hold on me!

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 Philippians 4:6-7 NIV

 That word gives me such comfort and I hope it blessed someone else too!

 All that to say, I’m back in action with my un-recipes, and the first one up is my incredible raw lemon “cheesecake!”

-I’m a lemon lover, and this cheesecake is SO lemony!
+Not only is this full of healthy fats, raw, dairy-free, gluten-free, and refined sugar-free, but there are so many nutrients in here.
+Yes, even vegetables.
+Plus, I’m a lemon lover, and this cheesecake is SO lemony!
 Tart, like a pop of sunshine, which makes the rich and decadent cheesecake light and bright.
 I cannot wait for you to try!

 - Butternut squash, steamed and puréed (could sub with pumpkin, sweet potato, carrot, or even cauliflower)

 - Meat of young coconut, coconut butter, or full-fat coconut milk